entando/entando-docs/vuepress/docs/v7.0/tutorials/compose/content-types-tutorial.md

 # Content Types

-Content is a specialized instance of a content type.
+Content is a specific instance of a content type.
 A content type provides a template to specify and represent content.

 Content types are characterized by [attributes](./content-attributes.md).
 Each attribute is a specialized instance of an attribute type and defined by the parameters available to that attribute type.
 ## Create a Content Type